colebob9/spigotbuilder/README.md

 Simply run _start.bat_ to start the building process.
 It will automatically make a build of Spigot for you.
 (Do not run any other file.)

 Features:
 * Doesn't need an installation of Git to run!
+(Uses Portable Git)
 * Downloads latest BuildTools every run.
 * Cleans up files that were generated or downloaded (if wanted).
 * Downloads everything needed to build.

-Uses wget to download BuildTools and Git.
-Make sure to include wget in the same directory when building. (easiest way to do this is to download and run a release)
+Uses [other programs](https://github.com/colebob9/spigotbuilder/wiki/Programs-included-with-releases) to build.
+You cannot use the batch file by itself as it is in the source.
+(If using a [release](https://github.com/colebob9/spigotbuilder/releases), ignore this)

 (Tested in Windows 8.1)